coreos/docs/enterprise-registry/initial-setup/index.md

 # are stored.
 Must match a key under DISTRIBUTED_STORAGE_CONFIG.
 USERFILES_LOCATION: 'local'

-# The path under the storage where userfiles are stored.
+# The path under the storage where user files are stored.
+If the storage has a storage_path,
+# this will be a sub-directory under that path.
 USERFILES_PATH: 'userfiles/'

 # Required constants.